-President Donald Trump Retweets Nearly 60 Anti-Biden Posts In Less Than One Hour Of Wednesday Morning
+President Donald Trump Retweets Nearly 60 Anti-Biden Posts In Less Than One Hour On Wednesday Morning

-President Donald Trump spent a solid block of time on Twitter Wednesday morning and it looks as if he was narrowly focused on one specific topic.
-Former Vice President Joe Biden announced his candidacy for the 2020 Democratic presidential nomination about a week ago and it looks as if that has had a significant impact on the current president.
+President Donald Trump spent a solid block of time on Twitter Wednesday morning, and it looks as if he was narrowly focused on one specific topic.
+Former Vice President Joe Biden announced his candidacy for the 2020 Democratic presidential nomination about a week ago, and it looks as if that has had a significant impact on the current president.

 As NBC News details, a tweet posted by conservative commentator Dan Bongino caught Trump’s attention in a big way.
 Bongino tweeted about what he saw as an overall lack of support from firemen for Biden, and this prompted dozens of replies.
 The president quickly started retweeting many of the replies to Bongino’s original post.

-With less than an hour, Trump retweeted 59 of those replies.
+Within less than an hour, Trump retweeted 59 of those replies.
 In fact, it seems that all of this retweeting actually took place in a span of about 20 minutes.
 This flurry of retweets came after the president himself replied to Bongino’s post via his Twitter page.

 Bloomberg notes that this came after the International Association of Firefighters came out with a Biden endorsement earlier this week.
 Biden held a rally on Tuesday in Pittsburgh, Pennsylvania, and NPR details that this was held by the IAFF.